 - MPAA Rating: PG-13 for thematic elements

 - Language/Profanity: The n-word makes an appearance; the Loving children are described as bast**ds but as a legal designation rather than a derogatory term.

 - Sexuality/Nudity: Mildred announces her pregnancy before the couple is married; they are shown in bed together several times but only in the most innocent way.

 - Violence/Frightening/Intense: A couple of brief childbirth scenes, otherwise violence is more threatened than seen.

 Drugs/Alcohol: Beer is drunk on numerous occasions, at meals and in a bar.

 RECOMMENDED FOR: Anyone who loves a love story or is interested in civil rights or legal history.

 NOT RECOMMENDED FOR: Moviegoers who prefer fast-paced adventure to quiet family stories.

-Loving, directed by Jeff Nichols, opens in limited theaters November 4, 2016.
-It runs 123 minutes and stars Ruth Negga, Joel Edgerton, Michael Shannons, Martin Csokas, Nick Kroll, Jon Bass and Will Dalton.
+Loving, directed by Jeff Nichols, opened in theaters November 4, 2016; available for home viewing February 7, 2017.
+It runs 123 minutes and stars Ruth Negga, Joel Edgerton, Michael Shannon, Martin Csokas, Nick Kroll, Jon Bass and Will Dalton.
 Watch the trailer for Loving here.